vasigiurgi/evi-cf-deep-learning-based-for-iv/README.md

 **DS1_activate**

 # Decision Making
-The belief theory approach Distance to prototypes using Interval Dominance is adapted to road segmentation as well as multi-class segmentation
+The belief theory approach Distance to prototypes using Interval Dominance is adapted to road segmentation as well as multi-class segmentation.
+Greetings to Tong Zheng (@tongzheng1992) for the inspiring E-CNN-classifier.
 # Dataset

 Two datasets both from KITTI Benchmark were used in this work: KITTI road and KITTI semantic pixel-wise.